introduction to

 And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written.
 Amen.

-Now, Matthew was converted to Christ during the time when he was collecting taxes for the Romans (Mark 2:14; Luke 5:27).
+Matthew was converted to Christ during the time he was collecting taxes for the Romans (Mark 2:14; Luke 5:27).
 And, by the way, his was a very despised profession in that day.
-One life-changing day, when he went to work, his name was Levi ... but after Jesus had crossed his path, the Lord had changed his name to Matthew ... which means gift of God.
+Then, out of the blue ... one life-changing day ...
+Jesus crossed his path.
+When he went to work that day, his name was Levi but, before the day was out, Jesus changed his name to Matthew which means gift of God.
+And, true to his new name, Matthew became God's gift to his people ... even you and me ... a way down here 20+ centuries later!
+How about that dear saint?
+Aye!?

 Matthew identifies himself as the writer of his Gospel in chapter 10, verse 13.
-There, he calls himself Matthew the tax-gatherer.

-Interestingly, Matthew's first writing was a work in the Hebrew language which he wrote to the Jewish people to prove that Jesus was their Messiah.
-Papias, leader of the church in Hierapolis, in the first half of the second century, spoke of this work saying, Matthew comprised the Logia in the Hebrew tongue; and each one interpreted them as he was able.
-Irenaeus, Bishop of the church in Gaul (A.D.
-202) also referred to this original writing from Matthew saying, Matthew also issued a written Gospel among the Hebrews in their own dialect.
-What became of Matthew's first work, we do not know.
-Obviously, it was not the inspired Word of God, so was not preserved by Christ for his Church.
-Later, around A.D.
-45 or so, Matthew wrote the Gospel that now bears his name.
-This Gospel, he wrote in Greek.
-As it turned out, it was indeed the inspired Word of God and has been recognized as such to this day.
-The early church fathers strongly testify to the fact that Matthew wrote this Gospel.
-Origen and others said that Matthew was its author and, in the second century, almost everyone recognized it as such.
+There, he calls himself, Matthew the tax-gatherer.
+Interestingly, Matthew's first written work was one which he wrote in Hebrew to the Jewish people.
+In it, he attempting to prove that Jesus was their Messiah.
+Papias, leader of the church in Hierapolis in the first half of the second century, spoke of this work saying, Matthew comprised the Logia in the Hebrew tongue; and each one interpreted them as he was able.
+Irenaeus, Bishop of the church in Gaul (AD 202) also referred to this original writing by Matthew saying, Matthew also issued a written Gospel ... written almost exclusively in the Hebrew language.
+What became of Matthew's work, we do not know.
+Obviously, it was not the inspired Word of God so it was not preserved.

 The Synoptic Gospels Related by 20 Crucial Events